Lar gibbon: Distribution and habitat

 Lar gibbons have the greatest north-south range of any of the gibbon species.
 They are found in Indonesia, Laos, Malaysia, Myanmar and Thailand.
 Their range historically extended from southwest China to Thailand and Burma south to the whole Malay Peninsula in primary and secondary tropical rain forests.
 It is also present in the northwest portion of the island of Sumatra.
 In recent decades, especially, the continental range has been reduced and fragmented.
-Lar gibbons are likely extinct in China, but if they still exist, they would only be found in southwest Yunnan, their former range.
+Lar gibbons are likely extinct in China.
+However, if any populations persist, they would only be found in southwest Yunnan, their former range.

 Lar gibbon are usually found in lowland dipterocarp forest, hill dipterocarp forest, and upper dipterocarp forest, including primary lowland and submontane rainforest, mixed deciduous bamboo forest, and seasonal evergreen forest.
 They are not usually found higher than 1200 meters above sea level.

 The gibbon genus is highly allopatric, usually separated by large rivers.
 As a result, their range extends through southern and eastern Myanmar, but only east of the Salween River.
 They are found through the Malay Peninsula.
 Lar gibbons also exist west of the Mekong River in northwestern Laos and northern Sumatra.

 The lar gibbon can be found living in sympatry with several other primates and apes, including orangutans (Pongo pygmaeus), siamangs (S. syndactylus), pileated gibbons (Hylobates pileatus), purple-faced langurs (Trachypithecus spp.), Thomas's langur (Presbytis thomasi), slow loris (Nycticebus coucang), and several macaques (Macaca spp.)

 In Thailand, lar gibbons probably number between 15,000 and 20,000, though there may be as few as 10 in China, if any.